Features

 Thanks to technology, this mode of heating has evolved into something more efficient.

-Known as in floor radiant heating, the technique involves the transfer of heat from a heat source to a target object by means of electromagnetic waves rather than by conduction or convention.
+Known as in-floor radiant heating, the technique involves the transfer of heat from a heat source to a target object using electromagnetic waves rather than by conduction or convention.

-Anyone warming up to the idea of radiant heating floor should study the various types of radiant floor heating system to identify what works best for them.
+Anyone warming up to the idea of radiant heating floor should study the various types of radiant floor heating systems to identify what works best for them.

 Here are three types of radiant heating systems: